GitHub Agentic Workflows

 This prevents parallel execution explosions and AI resource exhaustion.
 See Concurrency Control for trigger-specific patterns.

-timeout-minutes: 120 # Apply 120-minute timeout to all jobs
+timeout-minutes: 120 # Apply 120-minute timeout to the agent execution step

 The stop-after field provides additional control for when workflows should stop running: